ccalobeto/opentable/README.md

 # opentable
-Do some Visualizations of Re opening restaurants
+Doing some Visualizations of Re opening restaurants